 Private Lennon’s letters to Frank

 On 30th May 1915, he wrote ‘Well Frank, I suppose we are for it tomorrow, if we don’t get shelled on the way… I can only hope that we have all the luck to come through the night and if I should get bowled out – well it can’t be helped.
 I shall pack up to the place ‘Where falls not rain, nor hail, nor any snow, and where the wind never blows loudly’, but as I have said before, I am looking for something better than that and I shall see you again when the job is done.’

 On 1 June, 1915 he wrote ‘Still in the pink and a bit nearer to the shells that are flying about.
 Had a stroll to the top of the hill (and I don’t mean Derby Road) this morning and could see the shots exchanged between the combatants, while the big guns are going every now and again …This is a wonderful place Frank, like a World’s Fair, with all the men of different nationalities…I only hope that I come back to tell little Frankie all about it.’

 Killed at Gallipoli

 Private Michael Lennon died on 28 June 1915 – exactly a year after the death of Archduke Franz Ferdinand, and he is commemorated at Helles.
 The wife of ‘Little Frankie’ kindly gave the letters, kept my the family for years, to IWM’s archive in the 1990’s so that Michael would be remembered by future generations.

-Lucy Donoghue is Head of Communications at IWM.
+Lucy Donoghue was Head of Communications at IWM.